quickapps/docs/en/developers/eav-api.rst

     $this->addColumn('page-body', ['type' => 'text', 'bundle' => 'page']);

-We have defined two different columns for two different bundles, ``article`` and ``plain``, now we can find Page entities of certain type by using the special option ``bundle`` in your "find()" method:
+We have defined two different columns for two different bundles, ``article`` and ``page``, now we can find Page entities of certain type by using the special option ``bundle`` in your "find()" method:

 .. code:: php